elementor/hello-theme/readme.txt

 == Changelog ==

 = 2.9.0 - 2023-10-?? =
+* New: Introducing the new settings page for the theme.
+* Tweak: Update `Requires at least 6.0`
 * Tweak: Update `Tested up to 6.3`
-* Tweak: Add new settings page for the theme.

 = 2.8.1 - 2023-07-05 =
 * Tweak: Added additional CSS selectors to apply RTL on comments